belsrc/notebook/functional/Functional Programming.md

 console.log(addOneAndDouble(3)); // Output: 8
 ```

 This also highlights another aspect of functional programming, __point-free style__.
-Point-free style, also known as tacit programming, "is a programming paradigm in which function definitions do not identify the arguments (or "points") on which they operate." <sup>[(*)](https://en.wikipedia.org/wiki/Tacit_programming)</sup> Point-free is largely used during function composition but can also be used with a variety of HOFs.
+Point-free style, also known as [tacit programming](https://en.wikipedia.org/wiki/Tacit_programming), "is a programming paradigm in which function definitions do not identify the arguments (or "points") on which they operate."
+Point-free is largely used during function composition but can also be used with a variety of HOFs.

 ```js
 const double = val => val * 2;